 Our culinary staff are experts in kid-friendly culturally appropriate foods – from breakfast to four-course dinners.
 Your child will have the opportunity to try some foods they’ve never had before.
 Every Village has the basics, too.
 We are able to accommodate special dietary needs on a limited basis, with advance notice.
 When registering for a program you will be asked about any allergies or dietary restrictions.

 Every Village is a little different.
 Each cabin has 8-16 beds.
-Villagers are housed with others in the same age range and gender.
 We house 2-4 counselors of the same gender in each cabin.
+In alignment with American Camp Association guidelines, we house by gender, not biological sex, and we ask that all villagers and staff live in a cabin that best fits their gender identity in everyday life.
+We offer gender-inclusive housing in some Villages and sessions, in which villagers of any gender can live in a cabin together.
+Parents/guardians must request this option; it will not be assigned by default.
+Please see our Summer Youth Handbook for more details.
 If your villager has a roommate request, we make every effort to honor housing requests.
 Please have both villagers complete the bunk request form found in the registration system.

 The staff is comprised of adults of all ages.
 Our staff comes from all over the world.
 They are native speakers or students and teachers of the language.
 Some of our staff have been past villagers in the program.
 Our overall staffing ratio is 1:4 and meets or exceeds national standards for overnight camps.
 The staffing ratio reflects the total number of staff in a Village who are responsible for engaging with and supervising participants, as teachers, counselors and program leaders.
 The overall ratio varies from activity to activity during the course of the Village day, from large-group instruction to small-group interaction.
 Your child will also have the opportunity for many individual conversations to further develop language and culture skills.
 Concordia Language Villages hires staff members with the safety of your children foremost in our mind.
 We hire carefully.
 We train carefully.
 We supervise carefully.
 We follow camp industry best practices, and our approach complies with standards of our accrediting agency, American Camp Association, as well as pertinent laws and insurance regulations.